-Marriage and family are the 2 most important types of relationship to God then, because they are all about who He is and why he created us.
+If this is true, we could say that marriage and family are the 2 most important types of relationship to God then because they are all about who He is and why he created us.
 Let me try and explain:

-The apostles Paul wrote the following (which may sound odd and cryptic but hang with me for a bit) in his letter to the Ephesians:
+The apostle Paul wrote the following (which may sound odd and cryptic but hang with me for a bit) in his letter to the Ephesians:

 This mystery [marriage] is profound, and I am saying that it refers to Christ and the church.
 (Ephesians 5:32 ESV)

-What he is saying here is that marriage exist to show the relationship that Jesus has with his covenant people (the church).
+What he is saying here is that marriage is a picture of the relationship that Jesus has with his covenant people (the church).
 Jesus is the husband and the church is his bride.

 You see God created us to be in a deep committed loving relationship with him like a husband and a wife.
 He promises to be faithful to us and asks us to be faithful to him by loving him and putting him above all else.

 There’s a story in the Old Testament about a prophet named Hosea.
-God calls Hosea to marry a prostitute named Gomar.
-He tells him that Gomar is going to keep whoring herself out to other men but he wants Hosea to view as a princess and to keep loving her, chasing after her and winning her over until she will become a faithful bride to Him.
+God calls Hosea to marry a prostitute named Gomer.
+He tells him that Gomer is going to keep whoring herself out to other men but he wants Hosea to view her as a princess and to keep loving her, chasing after her and winning her over until she will become a faithful bride to him.

 He wanted us as his bride so much so that he came down and took on human flesh in the person of Jesus.
 Yet instead of receiving him, we crucified him.

 Yet death couldn’t stop him, he rose from the dead and offers us forgiveness and new life in him.
-He offers to make us new creation, when we accept his marriage proposal we are no longer filthy prostitutes but a pure virgin bride.
+When we turn from our rebellion and trust in him, he makes us a new creation, cleansing us so that we can be a pure virgin bride to him.

 Before Jesus left the earth he commanded his followers to practice something called communion where we share a meal together, break bread, and drink a cup of wine.
 The bread and wine remind us of his body and blood that was ahead on the cross for us.
 But it also represents his marriage proposal to us.

-In ancient Jewish cultures if you were going to ask to marry a woman you would go the brides house after talking with her parents and offer her a glass of wine.
+In ancient Jewish culture, if you were going to ask to marry a woman you would go the bride’s house after talking with her parents and offer her a glass of wine.
 If she accepted the glass of wine it meant she was accepting your proposal.